ConnectingApps/ShowOrchestration/README.md

 ```
 Open your kubernetes dashboard (it should look like as shown below).
 If you do not have minikube installed, the url shall depend on your cloud provider.
 In the "Overview", you can see
-5 Pods (defined in the deployment file)
+- 5 Pods (defined in the deployment file)
-1 Replicate Set (defined in the deployment file) to describe the number of pods
+- 1 Replicate Set (defined in the deployment file) to describe the number of pods
-1 Self created service with the outer port 30002 (defined in the service file)
+- 1 Self created service with the outer port 30002 (defined in the service file)

 Open a new tab and with the dashboard url.
 Replace the port number by 30002 (as defined in the service file).

 This should be something like:
 http://192.168.0.111:30002/

-You are now running a microservice without depending on a single docker file.
+You are now running a microservice without depending on a single docker container.

 ![image](https://raw.githubusercontent.com/ConnectingApps/ShowOrchestration/master/KubernetesOverview.png)